osmcode/osm-testdata/grid/README.md

   software, or invalid, in which case the handling of the data is unspecified.
 * `nodes.wkt` (optional) - geometry of all nodes in data.osm in WKT format
 * `ways.wkt` (optional) - geometry of all ways in data.osm in WKT format
-* `multipolygons.wkt` (optional) - geometry of all multipolygons that can be generated from data.osm in WKT format
 * `labels.wkt` (optional) - labels for documentation of test cases

 ## ID Space Used